WCGA/knowledge-base/docs/metadata/metadata.rst

 Content
 -------

 It is very important to provide good information within your metadata to assist people in understanding what the data are about, how it was created, how they can use it, who to contact with questions, and how to access the data.
-It may even be helpful to you in the future as the data author to remember key details about creation the data set.
-It has been said, that "Metadata is a love note to the future."
+It may even be helpful to you in the future as the data author to remember key details about the creation of the data set.
+It has been said that "Metadata is a love note to the future."

 USGS has a very good resource clearly describing what type of information needs to go into the various elements of FGDC CSDGM standard.